imapp-pl/gas-cost-estimator/docs/gas-cost-estimator.md

 #### Measure marginal

-In the first step we use measure marginal approach to verify whether cache usage depend on opcode.
+In the first step, we use measure marginal approach to verify whether cache usage depends on opcode.

 For evmone the total cache effectiveness is between `1e-7` and `3e-7`.
 Recall that this denotes the miss ratios.